rizwan777/Face_recognition_OpenCV/README.md

 # How to use it

-# simple steps i explain here below just perform it and you are successfully got the result
+simple steps i explain here below just perform it and you are successfully got the result
-  # Steps to download environment
+# Steps to setup environment
   # 1. you can download the opencv, numpy and pillow library of python
        ex : pip install [Library name]
   # 2. downlaoad or clone the zip file from here